aiven/aiven-docs/docs/tools/cli/service/connection-info.md

 ### `avn service connection-info redis uri`

-Retrieves the connection URI needed to connect to an Aiven for Caching service.
+Retrieves the connection URI needed to connect to an Aiven for Caching® service.

 | Parameter                     | Information                                                                                                   |